sagudev/flake/README.md

 # flake

-my nix config
+This repository contains the Nix / NixOS configuration for all of my systems.

 based of <https://github.com/Hoverbear-Consulting/flake/tree/b10e74f35300be96a44fd30b4ec40e1e32a32112> and <https://github.com/srid/nixos-config/blob/master/flake.nix>

-This repository contains the Nix / NixOS configuration for all of my systems.

 ## Setup